 Well it's not a 25 yard weapon for starters.
-And it is NOT Defensive in nature that's a good sign.
+And it is NOT defensive in nature that's a good sign.
 It has a "Defensive" range of 2 feet and an "Offensive" range from 2 feet to 400 yards.
-It can provide cover fire to 650 yards without sight adjustment.
-(Official Army Military specification instructs the Extreme Range of a 1911 A1 .45 acp is 1,600 yards) I have personally shot a .45 acp in combat further than 1100 yards.
-Didn't hit anyone as I could see them in the clear but I will tell you that unit of VC moved out of my impact zone quick!
+It can provide cover fire to 600 yards without sight adjustment.
+(Official Army Military specification instructs the Extreme Range of a 1911 A1 .45 acp to be 1,600 yards) I have personally shot a .45 acp in combat further than 1100 yards.
+Didn't hit anyone.
+I could see the enemy in a clearing when I fire and will tell you "THAT" unit of

+VC moved out of my impact zone quick!
 (The Warriors United States Marines page 122 fired from that location)

 Let's bring you up to speed a little.
-What IS THIS 2 feet Defensive business you ask?
-The Rear Sight of a Combat NCO is a weapon by design.
-It can be used in a "Defensive pistol" mode good at 2 feet.
-It means that it was designed to kill a man silent or in Hand to Hand combat danger close.
-The weapon NCO Sight is designed to kill you simple as that.
-I wonder what John Browning would have thought about that shooting "at" rabbits in Utah with his model 1911?
+What IS THIS Combat NCO "2 feet Defensive distance" you ask?

+The Rear Sight of a Combat NCO is an offensive weapon by design.
+It can be used in a "Defensive pistol" mode at 2 feet.
+It means that it was designed to kill a man silent or in Hand to Hand combat danger close unloaded at that distance.
+The weapon's NCO Rear Sight is designed to kill you; simple as that.
+I wonder what John Browning would have thought about that statement when shooting "at" rabbits in Utah with his model 1911?
+I don't think it ever entered his mind.

-And what then is this "Offensive" business?
-It means that from 2 feet to 400 yards a man with an NCO can engage and enemy; take the Offensive against him even if he HAS a rifle.
-The Combat NCO pushes BACK the battlefield from 20-25 yards to a range that makes you equal in combat.
-The AK 47 "V" notch sight is an EVEN match for a Combat NCO on the side of a Military Marksman qualified shooter.
+And what then is this "Offensive" term business?

+It means that from 2 feet to 400 yards a man with an NCO can engage an enemy; take the Offensive against him even if the enemy HAS a rifle.
+The Combat NCO pushes BACK the battlefield from 20-25 yards to a range that makes you equally armed in combat.
+The AK 47 "V" notch sight is an EVEN match for a Combat NCO close.
+Beyond 75 yards a Combat NCO military Marksman has the advantage.

 "You came at me with your AK47 at Cam Ne.
-I saw the shock on your face when the .45 took you down in dust.
-It wasn't the best gun to have but all I had to use.."
-Cam Ne, Vietnam.
-It is where the Combat NCO was born.
+I saw the shock on your face when the .45 took you down in the dust.
+A 1911 wasn't the best gun to have, but all I had to use...Get them in close.
+Get them in close!"
+Cam Ne, Vietnam 1965.

+It was where the Combat NCO was born.

-So objectively speaking "Is THERE a competition" for the next Marine Corps hand gun?
-No, there never was.
+So objectively speaking "is THERE really a competition" for the next Marine Corps hand gun?
+No, I say there never was.
 There IS NO COMPETITION.
 The Combat NCO pistol rules the battlefield.
-Let me be REAL clear here to there is no misunderstanding.
-The most dangerous man on this earth with a pistol is the one holding a Combat NCO.
-There is no pistol on this earth that can stand its ground down range of it; PERIOD.
+Let me be REAL clear here so there is no misunderstanding.
+The most dangerous man on this earth is one holding a pistol.
+A Combat NCO pistol.
+Most will not be fortunate enough to identify it unless the first round is a miss.
+Only a fool waits for a second round.
+For only one pistol shoots that far.

 Let me show you something.
-Here we have Karl Lippard, a 65 year old man shooting serial number KL3000 Combat NCO with 3,000 rounds already through it, (a borrowed gun) in front of Wallace Bridwell, filmed on VHS tape from a hand rest using 825 pfs cheap ammo, in a 20 mph plus quartering wind, deliver a five shot group at 125 yd. laser measured distance.
-2.9 inches five shot group with three rounds measuring 0.561" center to center.
-That's open sight with Remington 230 grain FMJ ammo....Luck you say?
-Hummmm?
+Here we have Karl Lippard, a 65 year old man at the time shooting serial number KL3000 Combat NCO with 3,000 rounds already through it, (a borrowed gun) in front of Wallace Bridwell of Texhoma, Texas; from a hand rest using 825 pfs cheap ammo, in a 25 mph plus quartering wind, deliver a five shot group at 125 laser measured yards.
+2.9 inch five shot group with three rounds measuring 0.561" center to center.
+That's open sight with Remington 230 grain FMJ ammo.
+Luck?